A growing coalition of public and private institutions in Greater Austin Have come together.

 Researched, finalized and began dissemination of Austin’s Family-Friendly Workplace Toolkit that is endorsed by the Austin Chamber of Commerce.

-Informed policymakers about EMGA’s goals and support for pre-k expansion during the upcoming legislative session.
-This included hosting an event with the Austin delegation, participating in a press conference at City Hall and acting as a reference and authority on child care for local media outlets; and also participating in Leadership Austin breakfast focused on the importance of early childhood as an economic development issue
+Informed policymakers about EMGA’s goals and support for pre-k expansion during the 86th legislative session.
+This included hosting an event with the Austin delegation, participating in a press conference at City Hall and acting as a reference and authority on early education and care for local media outlets; and also participating in Leadership Austin breakfast focused on the importance of early childhood as an economic development issue

-Laid the foundation for Innovation by working with cross-sector partners in Austin as well as Promise Studios to brainstorm opportunities to incubate innovation in Austin.
+Laid the foundation for Innovation by working with cross-sector partners in Austin as well as brainstorming opportunities to incubate innovation in Austin.